-- Corneal nerve desensitivity related to contact lens use, laser eye surgery, or nerve damage
+- Corneal nerve desensitivity.
+This can result from issues related to contact lens use, laser eye surgery, or nerve damage

-- Medications, including antihistamines, hormone replacement therapy, decongestants, antidepressants, birth control, and more
+- Medications.
+This includes antihistamines, hormone replacement therapy, decongestants, antidepressants, birth control, and more

-- Certain medical conditions, including rheumatoid arthritis, lupus, scleroderma, sarcoidosis, thyroid disorders, and more
+- Certain medical conditions.
+This includes rheumatoid arthritis, lupus, scleroderma, sarcoidosis, thyroid disorders, and more

 Increased Tear Evaporation